Understanding the trends of Claim Settlement Ratio Claim settlement rati...

 ELSS Equity Linked Saving Schemes

-There are certain Mutual Funds which have a lock in for 3 years and are formed with a basic objective of tax saving.
+There are certain Mutual Funds that have a lock-in for 3 years and are formed with a basic objective of tax saving.
 Each Mutual Fund operates according to the Fund Objective as mentioned in the Key Operating Memorandum.

 Provident Fund (PPF)